KevinGreene/surrealanalysis.com/content/post/clojure-and-consul.md

   :start (envoy/consul->map (env :consul-url)))
 ```

-Running `mount/start`, we see that the program behaves exactly the same.
+If you already had a REPL running, you will need to restart it to properly pull the changes you made to `profiles.clj`.
+Running `mount/start`, we see that the program behaves exactly the same as before.
 We can update the values in Consul, and refresh them in our app using `mount/stop` followed by `mount/start`.

 We'd like it if updating Consul automatically restarted our Mount components, though.